CraftAcademy/atm_challenge_2021-1/ReadMe.txt

 In order to manage my funds
 I need a personal account.

+As an ATM operator
+In order to keep track of our customers we want to assign each account to a separate person

 As a user I would like to be able to check my balance on my card/account.